 I don’t know if I’ve ever walked past Woody’s when there wasn’t a performance happening.
 Often they’ll have a band at night, and an acoustic musician during the day.

-Woody’s is in such a great central location, you can probably swing by there on your way out to another meal, or stop by there last on your way back to your hotel to see who’s playing.
+Woody’s is in such a great central location in downtown San Miguel de Cozumel, you can probably swing by there on your way out to another meal, or stop by there last on your way back to your hotel to see who’s playing.

 These are far from the only music venues you’ll find, so stay tuned here, or check out the cool Facebook page “Cozumel Music” to stay up to date and follow along with who’s playing around town.

-And they’re affordable here!
+And going to the movies is affordable here!
 Most movie tickets are hovering around $5 USD, at this point – and even less for kids or seniors.